The oldest public wildflower garden in the United States

 In earlier times M. ringens was classified in the Figwort family (the Scrophulariaceae), but has recently been assigned, after a century of discussion, to a new family of plants, the Phrymaceae, based on modern DNA analysis and the seed capsule design.
 This discussion of family change goes back to the early 1900s when botanists first suggested it. (see The Botanical Gazette, Vol. LVI, July-Dec.
 1913.)
 See bottom of the the page for links to research abstracts about the change.

 Comparisons: The shape of the corolla is somewhat unique, and with the pairs of pinkish to blue flowers rising from opposite leaf axils on long stalks, square stems, and moist habitat, there is not much to be confused with other Minnesota plants.
+Mint family plants also have square stems but the flowers are more clustered and not on long stalks.
 In a small corner of North America between New England and Quebec, there is a second variety, var. colophilus, but it is rare.
+It has shorter leaves and resides in freshwater tidal wetlands.
 Another species found in Minnesota is the James' Monkey Flower, M. glabratus var. jamesii, where the flower is yellow and leaves are almost round.

 Above: Monkey Flower has opposite leaves with single flowers rising from the leaf axils.
 The stem usually branches as seen on this plant.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.